Idukki

 Reducing returns with better pre-purchase UGC

-Strip out genuinely defective items and the bulk of returns are "not as expected": the colour, the scale, the fit, the feel.
-Studio content, optimised to look its best, quietly widens that gap: it sets a high, idealised expectation the real product cannot always meet.
-The return is the gap closing, expensively, after the sale.
+Strip out the genuinely defective items and most returns come down to "not as expected": the colour, the scale, the fit, the feel.
+Studio content, shot to make the product look its absolute best, quietly widens that gap by setting an idealised expectation the real thing cannot always meet.
+The return is that gap closing, expensively, after the sale.

 How UGC closes the gap